canonical/anbox-cloud-docs/howto/instance/create.md

 *since 1.23.0*

-If you want to stream the visual output from an instance you have to specify this at creation time.
-If not being specified the instance cannot be streamed.
-In previous versions of Anbox Cloud it was only possible to create such an instance via the [Stream Gateway API](https://canonical.github.io/anbox-cloud.github.com/latest/anbox-stream-gateway/).
-The same can now be achieve through the [AMS API](https://canonical.github.io/anbox-cloud.github.com/latest/ams/) or the `amc` CLI.
+If you want to stream the visual output from an instance, specify it at the time of instance creation.
+Otherwise, the instance cannot be streamed.
+In previous versions of Anbox Cloud, it was only possible to create an instance that has streaming enabled via the [Stream Gateway API](https://canonical.github.io/anbox-cloud.github.com/latest/anbox-stream-gateway/).
+The same can now be achieved through the [AMS API](https://canonical.github.io/anbox-cloud.github.com/latest/ams/) or the `amc` CLI.

-To enable streaming for a new instance simply run
+To enable streaming for a new instance, simply run:

     amc launch --enable-streaming ...

 AMS will automatically create a streaming session for the instance.
 You can find the id of the session as a tag on the instance in the format `session=<id>`.

-If you want to to further customize the display settings or frame rate you can use the `--display-size`, `--display-density` and `--fps` arguments.
-To create an instance with a 1080p resolution, a frame rate of 60 and a DPI of 120 you can run
+If you want to to further customise the streaming configuration such as display settings or frame rate, use the corresponding arguments: `--display-size`, `--display-density` and `--fps`.
+For example, to create an instance with a 1080p resolution, a frame rate of 60 and a DPI of 120, run:

     amc launch --enable-streaming --display-size=1920x1080 --display-density=120 --fps=60 ...